-- Executive Director was active member of ACLTís new science committee.
+- Business Manager was an active member of ACLTís science committee.

-- Held four seasonal public outings and two workdays at HCFWP.
+- Held four seasonal public outings and three workdays at HCFWP.

 - Staff served on Calvert County Citizenís Green Team and staffed a table at the Green Expo.

 - Staffed a display and booth at Patuxent River Appreciation Days.

 - Sponsored the 2019 Calvert County Science Fair.

 - Provided display and staff for Morgan State University and Chesapeake Biological Lab open houses.

 - Attended Fourth Annual Patuxent River Conference.